lamm-mit/FieldPredictorGAN/README.md

 ```

 **Image requirements**
-- For both training and testing, geometry image (256, 256) and field image (256, 256) should be stitched into one image with size (256, 512).
+- For both training and testing, geometry image (256, 256) and field image (256, 256) need to be stitched into one image with size (256, 512).
-- If images with size (512, 512) are used, replace the corresponding python codes with codes in "HIGH_RESO"
 - Make sure the solid black background is in good proportion in order to match pixes.
-- Large deformance is not recommended.
 - Make sure they are named in order. e.g. 1.png, 2.png,...

 **Before training or testing**